idlesign/django-sitetree/docs/source/templatesmod.rst

    The same as above but for Bootstrap version 3.

+ * `sitetree/breadcrumbs_bootstrap4.html`

+   The same as above but for Bootstrap version 4.

  * `sitetree/menu_bootstrap.html`

    This template can be used to construct *menu contents* for Bootstrap Navbar.